 Timed metadata formats

 AMF stands for Action Message Format.
-It’s a binary format developed by Adobe Systems for exchanging messages between servers.
+It's a binary format developed by Adobe Systems for exchanging messages between servers.
 In a Wowza streaming workflow, AMF metadata can be received with an ingested source stream over RTMP or WOWZ.
 AMF metadata can also be injected directly into a Wowza Streaming Engine™ server application.
-AMF encapsulates the metadata in a packet whose header defines the message length and type, and whose body includes the timecode and the actual custom metadata.
+AMF encapsulates the metadata in a packet whose header defines the message length and type, and whose body the custom metadata and an associated timecode.

 If you're delivering the stream over RTMP for Adobe HDS or Flash playback, or using WOWZ over WebSockets using Wowza Streaming Cloud™ with Ultra Low Latency, you're all set: you can send the AMF metadata through to the player, where it can be used to trigger an action.